Binance Market Update (2022-06-20)

 Binance

-The global cryptocurrency market cap now stands at $0.90T, up by 8.89% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.91T, up by 4.44% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include SNX, ANC, and RNDR, up by 84%, 48%, and 44%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include SNX, RNDR, and USTC, up by 55%, 40%, and 37%, respectively.

 Top stories of the day: